 The school hosted the National Youth Brass Band Championships of Great Britain.
 Over 1,200 children from 38 bands took part and the event was attended by over 1,000 audience members.

 SGS also hosted a Leadership Conference for over 50 teachers from schools in the North West on Core Values and Motivational Leadership.

 The school has received the highest possible rating from the Arts Council England, with a Platinum Artsmark Award.
 The level, which is held by only a small number of schools in the country, indicated that the Arts Council has recognised the exceptional standard of creative and performing arts at SGS, and the school as an ‘opinion former’ ‘making a difference’ in the wider community.

 The school is proud to be able to fundraise for charities locally, nationally and internationally.

 Both the Senior and Junior Schools have a Charity Club and the pupils work together with staff to choose the causes they would like to support and to create ideas to engage the SGS community.
-Previous ideas have included bake sales, non-uniform days, taking part in physical challenges and food collections.
+Previous ideas have included fun days, non-uniform days, taking part in physical challenges and food collections.

-There were additional collections of food and other items in support of Stockport Foodbank and the Wellspring which helps homeless people in Stockport.
+There were additional collections of food and other items in support of the Wellspring which helps homeless people in Stockport.